crazymuse/snakegame-numpy/README.md

-# How to adding the environment in Gym
+# How to locally register SnakeNp as custom Gym environment

 To add the environment, do